TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 ## Do you masturbate?

-He asked me if I masturbate.
+He asked me if I masturbate or not.
 He asked me how often I masturbate.
+He asked me if I enjoyed it.

-I didn't know why.
+I didn't know why he asked.
 But still I told him.

 ## The man